Brock Vereen: Professional career

-Pre-draft

 Chicago Bears

-Vereen was drafted in the fourth round (131st overall) of the 2014 NFL Draft by the Chicago Bears.
-He signed a 4-year deal with the Bears on May 12, 2014.
+Vereen was selected in the fourth round (131st overall) of the 2014 NFL draft by the Chicago Bears.
+He signed a four-year deal with the Bears on May 12, 2014.
 Vereen and fellow draft class quarterback David Fales were the NFL's first two draft picks to agree to terms.

 He was released by the Bears on September 29, 2015.

 Minnesota Vikings

-Vereen was signed to the Minnesota Vikings practice squad on October 1, 2015 after being unclaimed on waivers.
+Vereen was signed to the practice squad of the Minnesota Vikings on October 1, 2015, after being unclaimed on waivers.
 He was waived by the Vikings on November 13.

 New England Patriots

 The New England Patriots signed Vereen to their practice squad on November 18, 2015.
-On January 26, 2016, Vereen signed a futures contract with the New England Patriots.
+On January 26, 2016, Vereen signed a futures contract with the Patriots.